“Jeff, we have $500,000 and have no idea how to invest it”.

 - Robo Advisors.
 If you prefer a totally hands-off approach to investing in stocks (or even bonds) you can always punt and go with a robo advisor.
 These are online investment platforms that provide professional investment management at extremely low fees.

 For example, Betterment charges only 0.15% of your portfolio to manage an account of at least $100,000.
 They determine your risk tolerance, allocate your money between about a dozen stock and bond ETFs, rebalance your account regularly, and even perform tax loss harvesting to minimize your capital gains tax liability.
 That’s a whole lot of value at very low cost.
+Learn more about them at our Betterment Investing Review!

 - Individual Stocks.
 Even if you know little about investing in stocks, you may want to try your hand at it anyway.
 After all, you may find that you have a hidden investment talent.
 Just understand that investing in individual stocks is much more risky than the alternatives.
 For that reason, you should keep only a very small percentage of your portfolio in individual stocks, thoroughly research any stocks you buy, and maintain a trading account with a low-cost brokerage firm.